MicrosoftDocs/visualstudio-docs/docs/test/intellitest-manual/static-helper-classes.md

 except that a failing **PexAssume** results in no test cases.
 In the case of an **if** statement, IntelliTest generates a separate test case to cover the **then** branch of the **if** statement.

-**PexAssume** also contains specialzed nested classes for assumptions on string, arrays, and collections.
+**PexAssume** also contains specialized nested classes for assumptions on string, arrays, and collections.

 <a name="pexassert"></a>
 ## PexAssert